Outward Migration of Super-Jupiters: Convergence of simulations

 \section{Convergence of simulations}

 We run each simulation in two stages.
-In the first stage, we fix $\dot{M}$ at both boundaries and evolve the disk long enough for the gap to open and reach a quasi-steady-state.
+In the first stage, we start the simulation with the steady-state planet-less solution, fix $\dot{M}$ at both boundaries, and evolve the disk long enough for the gap to open and reach a quasi-steady-state.
 During the second stage, we switch to the inner boundary condition described in Section \ref{sec:bc} that allows $\dot{M}$ at the inner boundary to adjust as the disk evolves to a global steady-state.

 Simulations reach steady-state once the time- and azimuthally-averaged $\dot{M}$ is independent of $r$.
 For our lowest $\alpha$'s, we find that the average $\dot{M}$ in the outer disk ($r>1.05 r_p$) is within $10\%$ of the average inner disk $\dot{M}$ ($r<1.05 r_p$).
 These $\dot{M}$'s typically agree to less than $1\%$ in the larger $\alpha$ cases.